-Their thoraxes were topped by a blonde-haired, blue-eyed head.
-She’d destroy them all with blazing fantails of eldritch weaponry, littering the hardscrabble badlands with leaking body parts, but she couldn’t bring herself to destroy the heads.
-Back when they’d been blank-eyed insects, she’d gone for their skulls every time—damaging their brains was the easiest way to bring them down.
-But after they’d stolen her face (that’s how she’d thought of it, which resulted in the mental label of face-stealers) she couldn’t kill them in the same manner she had before.
-Holly found other ways to do it; usually, she would slice the limbs out from under their bodies, then target their legless torsos with a heavy blast.
+Now, their thoraxes were topped by a blonde-haired, blue-eyed head.
+She’d destroy her pursuers with eldritch weaponry, littering the hardscrabble with leaking body parts, but she couldn’t bring herself to destroy the heads.
+Back when they’d been blank-eyed insects, she’d gone for their skulls every time—damaging their brains was the easiest way to cut them down.
+But after they’d stolen her face (that’s how she’d thought of it, hence her name for them: face-stealers) she couldn’t kill them in the same manner.
+Even though it took more effort, she found other ways, she would slice their limbs out from under their bodies, then target their legless torsos with a heavy blast.

-After her arcane kill-fests, face-stealer heads would lay scattered across the earth, dotting the Territories with countless variations of Holly’s decapitated visage.
-A lot of them looked angry, some looked sad, but most just stared blankly ahead.
-As she sawed the meat out from the beneath their chitin, she would keep her eyes fixed on her grisly task, ensuring that she didn’t have to look at her macabre reflection.
+After her arcane kill-fests, face-stealer heads would lay scattered across the earth, dotting the Territories with countless variations of her decapitated visage.
+A lot looked angry, some looked sad, but most just stared blankly ahead.
+As she sawed the meat out from beneath the chitin, she would keep her eyes on her grisly task, refusing to look at her macabre reflections.